 Name one right only for United States citizens.

-This is an interesting question that could trip many people up because of the phrasing.
-It is important to focus on the two answers here and supply one of them.
-It is all about understanding the difference between rights and freedoms and between the people of the United States and United States citizens.
+This question is about understanding the difference between rights and freedoms and between the people of the United States and United States citizens.

 Rights for United States Citizens Only